 - a.
-Diagnostic/formative and summative assessments support teachers in guiding instruction to meet the needs of individuals and groups of students. - b.
-Assessments reports provide teachers with suggested learning opportunities specific to student needs. - c.
-Use of DOK type assessment questions. - d.
-Ability to customize, edit, and share assessments at the district, school, and teacher levels. - e.
-Assessment reports are accessible at the district, school, and teacher levels.
+Assessments support teachers in guiding instruction to meet the needs of individuals and groups of students.
+There is a clear connection between instruction, standards, and assessment. - b.
+Assessment reports provide teachers with specific data by standard with suggested intervention resources specific to student needs. - c.
+Assessment tasks align with RISE, ACT, Aspire, etc. - d.
+Ability to customize, edit, and share assessments at the district, school, and teacher levels.
+Printable and online options for assessments are available. - e.
+Assessment reports are accessible at the district, school, and teacher levels quickly if not immediately. - f.
+Program includes a universal reading screener for grade levels 6-12.